yalue/cuda_scheduling_examiner_mirror/README.md

 ```
 {
-  "release_time"
   "max_iterations": <Number.
 Required.
 Default cap on the number of iterations
     for each benchmark.
-If negative, don't impose a limit on iterations.>,
+0 = unlimited.>,
   "max_time": <Number.
 Required.
 Default cap on the number of number of seconds
-    to run each benchmark.>,
+    to run each benchmark.
+0 = unlimited.>,
   "use_processes": <Boolean, defaulting to false.
 If this is true, each
     benchmark is run in a separate process.
 Normally, they run as threads.>
-  "base_log_directory": <Boolean
+  "base_result_directory": <String, defaulting to "./results".
+This is the
+    directory into which individual JSON files from each benchmark will be
+    written.>,
   "benchmarks": [
     {
       "filename": <String.
 Required.
 The name of the benchmark file.>,